 Testicles should move down from the abdomen into the scrotum before birth.

-Some boys are born with one or both testicles still inside the abdomen or groin.
+Some boys are born with 1 or both testicles still inside the abdomen or groin.
 This is called

 undescended testicles.
 Orchiopexy is a surgery to lower the testicle(s) into the scrotum.

 Orchiopexy is done to treat undescended testicles.
 The surgery may improve fertility.
 Persons with undescended testicles also have a higher risk of developing cancer later in life.
 Having the testicle in the scrotum makes it easier to check for early signs of cancer.

 Problems from the procedure are rare, but all procedures have some risk.
 Your child's doctor will review potential problems, like:

 Your child’s doctor will do the following before the surgery:

 Talk to the doctor about your child’s medications or any recent illnesses.
 You may be asked to have your child stop or start certain medications before surgery.